Stripe Makassar Community

 Technical depth for developers, practical payment thinking for founders.

 Three online workshops go deep on credit ledger design, Stripe webhook safety, and async job settlement.
-The fourth session in Makassar brings the community together.
+The fourth series in Makassar brings the community together.

 Series 01